 Certain foods affect the chemicals in the brain and can even trigger dizziness or vertigo.

-Food allergies and food sensitivities can both play a role when it comes to your gut and vertigo.
+Food allergies and food sensitivities, including alcohol, can both play a role when it comes to your gut and vertigo.
 Most testing is limited and only capable of detecting food allergies.